Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Discussion

-The error bars of the experiment are large (see fig \ref{Hofdata2}, \ref{Hofdata3}), which makes it harder to verify that after photons absorption tunneling occurs slightly below the top of the barrier.
-Indeed, one can better understand this point by eliminating the other nonadiabatic effects, e.g. due to laser pulse duration (envelope) and intensity fluctuations, which can be responsible for the spread of experimental points, see sec \ref{sec:ir}.
-Hofmann et al. \footnote{C. Hofmann, private communication} noted that between recording one distribution to the next, the laser parameters, setup, temperature in the lab, .... might change and have a slight influence, in principle the data point should also have error bars for their F-axis-position.
-By the multiphoton absorption $\sim n_F$, a tunneling mechanism can happen just below the threshold, or slightly below the top of the barrier as already mentioned, where $\frac{\delta_z}{\omega_0}$ is usually not an integer, and the absorption of $n_F$ photons lets a fairly small energy gap $\frac{\delta E}{\omega_0}= (\frac{\delta_z}{\omega_0}-n_F)<1$, which permits a tunneling mechanism, we will discuss this further in sec \ref{sec:ir}.
+The error bars of the experiment are large (see Fig. \ref{Hofdata2}, \ref{Hofdata3}), which makes it harder to verify that after photons absorption, tunneling occurs slightly below the top of the barrier.
+Indeed, one can better understand this point by eliminating the other nonadiabatic effects, e.g. due to laser pulse duration (envelope), rotating of the laser field during the period of field-ionization and intensity fluctuations, which can be responsible for the spread of experimental points, see sec. \ref{sec:ir}.
+Hofmann et al.\footnote{C. Hofmann, private communication} noted that between recording one distribution to the next, the laser parameters, setup, temperature in the lab, .... might change and have a slight influence, in principle the data point should also have error bars for their F-axis-position.
+By the multiphoton absorption $\sim n_F$, a tunneling mechanism can happen just below the threshold, or slightly below the top of the barrier as already mentioned, where $\frac{\delta_z}{\omega_0}$ is usually not an integer, and the absorption of $n_F$ photons lets a fairly small energy gap $\frac{\delta E}{\omega_0}= (\frac{\delta_z}{\omega_0}-n_F)<1$, which permits a tunneling mechanism, we will discuss this further in sec. \ref{sec:ir}.
 The interaction process is more complicated and a complex scattering mechanism and a nonlinear Compton scattering can be involved, where energy and momentum are transferred to the tunneled or ionized electron by the scattering process, see \cite{Kullie:2018}.
-They are related to the characteristic of the interaction of the electron with the intense laser field \cite{Meyerhofer:1997} by $\sim \left(\frac{F}{\omega_0} \right)^2$ and $\sim \alpha \left(\frac{F}{\omega_0}\right)^2$, respectively. $\alpha=1/c$ ($c$ the speed of light) is the fine structure constant, which is equal to the strength of the interaction of the photon with the electron.
-The energy transfer and the multiphoton absorption slightly reduce the intensity of the laser pulse and the effect should be taken into account by the field calibration.
-We are aware that our result in eqs \ref{dion1}-\ref{Tsym} and \ref{Tdi}, \ref{TdF} should be understood more as a well-estimated result for the time delay, which could be a useful step towards a more sophisticated quantum mechanical treatment.
+They are related to the characteristic of the interaction of the electron with the intense laser field \cite{Meyerhofer:1997} by $\sim \left(\frac{F}{\omega_0} \right)^2$ and $\sim \alpha \left(\frac{F}{\omega_0}\right)^2$, respectively. $\alpha=1/c$ ($c$ the speed of light in vacuum) is the fine structure constant, which is equal to the strength of the interaction of the photon with the electron.
+We are aware that our result in eqs \ref{dion1}-\ref{Tsym} and \ref{Tdi}, \ref{TdF} should be understood as a well-estimated result for the time delay, which could serve as a step for an extension towards more sophisticated quantum mechanical treatment.